JerryMXB/TwitterMap/README.md

 </p>

 ## Involved External Service
+### Google Map API
-Google Map API: Provide the map UI for ploting streaming tweet.
+Provide the map UI for ploting streaming tweet.
+### Twitter API
-Twitter API: Streaming realtime twitter.
+Streaming realtime twitter.
+### AWS SQS Service
-AWS SQS Service: Queue up the feed-in tweet streaming and waiting for pulling.
+Queue up the feed-in tweet streaming and waiting for pulling.
-AWS ElasticSearch:
+### AWS ElasticSearch

-## Installation
-1. Set up the ElasticSearch, and replace the information in the code.
-2. Set up the SQS queue, and replace the information in the code.
-3. Put the codes on your server, fill in the AWS key and Twitter developer token.
-Run "your web directory/map.php"
+Elastic Search organizes tweets data and make it easily accessible to users.
+User can search nearby tweet using geospatial feature that shows tweets that are within a certain distance from the point the user clicks on the map.